Cameroon888/Cameroon888.github.io/index.md

 title: Welcome!
 ---

-My name is Cameron and I'm a student/filmmaker based in London.
+My name is Cameron and I'm a filmmaker based in London.

 I created this site in the hope of sharing the things I am currently working on and archiving my past work in a way that gives you an intimate understanding of who I am, and what goes into the films I make.